rosemino/MARTINI_ZIF-8/README.md

 mechanical_exy.in : input script used to run the simulation in a random deformed state (particularly here the one corresponding to the deformation of 0.2% exy).
 Same philosophy was used for the other % deformations.

+amorphization.in : input script used to run a 200ns long simulation for the sake of evaluating if the model reproduces the amorphization.

-thermal_expa.in : input script used to run the simulation at 1 atm and 272.5K.
-The same philosophy is used for the 300K temperature.
+thermal_expa.in : input script used to run the simulation at 1 atm and 272.5K and get the resulting equilibrium volume once the system has equilibrated.
+The same philosophy is used for the 300K temperature to then estimate the volume expansion coefficient.

+guest_n2.in : input script used to run the simulation of ZIF-8 with 51 N2 molecules at the corresponding pressure and temperature.
+Same philosophy was used for MeOH.

+guest_n2_energies.in : input script used to assess the LJ interaction between superatoms of the MOF and N2 molecules.
+The philosophy of this script is the same as the one in the guest_n2.in script and in fact, only one simulation could have been run for everything.
+I ran separately because ideas did not come in order.
+This simulation uses the equilibrated_pos.dat script coming from the guest_n2.in simulation of the respective model.
+A post processing python code was used to ultimately get data with the meaning given in the official publication.
+Such python code is also presented here for what is worth (see guest_n2_energies.py).